 What Is Meralgia Paresthetica?

 Meralgia paresthetica is a condition that causes numbness, pain, or a burning feeling in your outer thigh.
 You might also hear it called Bernhardt-Roth syndrome.
-It happens when there’s too much pressure on or damage to one of the nerves in your leg.
+It happens when there’s too much pressure on or damage to one of the nerves in your leg, specifically the lateral femoral cutaneous nerve.

 In most cases, there are simple ways to treat the condition, such as wearing looser clothing.
 Some people with more severe meralgia paresthetica may need medication or surgery.